 Habitat & Ecology

-Disturbed areas ranging from light shade to full sun.
+Frequently found on disturbed areas ranging from light shade to full sun.
 This plant can also withstand drought and low-nutrient sites.

 - Outcompetes native species and may alter riparian habitats.